 Does HDDRIVER support Atari SH and Megafile drives?

-Yes, all drives of the SH and Megafile series are fully supported.
+Yes, all drives of the SH and Megafile series are supported.

 Does HDDRIVER support any SCSI drive?

 Any Single Ended SCSI drive (but no LVD SCSI drives) can be used with the TT's or Falcon's SCSI bus.
-Drives with a bus width of 16 bit (e.g Ultra-320 or SCA drives) require an adapter that reduces the bus width to 8 bit.
+Drives with a bus width of 16 bit (e.g drives with an SCA connector) require an adapter that reduces the bus width to 8 bit.
 These adapters are offered by numerous vendors.